php/php-langspec/spec/10-expressions.md

 **Semantics**

 This intrinsic assigns one or more elements of the source array to the target variables.
+Target variables may be assigned by reference.
-On success, the target variable will be assigned to the corresponding value in the source array.
-This can either be a reference or a copy of the value depening if `&` preceeds the variable.
+On success, it will return a copy of the source array.
 If the source array is not an array or object implementing `ArrayAccess` no assignments are performed and the return value is `NULL`.